MicrosoftDocs/customer-insights/ci-docs/journeys/email-creation-with-html-edits.md

 - See the selected code wrapped with the Custom code tags in the code editor and marked code highlighted with a green border in the live preview of your email and in HTML window.

 To import HTML code snippet, you need to select the “**Import code snippet**” button on the top of the HTML editor window.
-This will open a window where you can import a code snippet that you can use in your emails.
+This opens a window where you can import a code snippet that you can use in your emails.

 To insert a code snippet into your email, follow these steps:
 - Select the section where you want to import the code.